WaylayOvercast/LiveChatAppV2/README.md

 * () -need fix for refresh reseting entire chat app (architecture issue).

-* (?) -possible that i could add user auth and an account system along with saved groups/rooms(will need DB on node).
+* (?) -possible that i could add user auth and an account system along with saved groups/rooms.

-* () -need overall styling badly lol.
+* () -need overall styling updates.

 * () -would really like to create a push to talk/key binding system or even a audio level filter